mmuokubamichael/4th-place-solution-Mozilla-Luganda-Automatic-Speech-Recognition/README.md

-# Mozilla Luganda ASR Winners Leaderboard
+# 4th place solution Mozilla Luganda Automatic Speech Recognition

 Voice recognition technologies can make services more accessible and more human.
 But the problem is that automatic speech recognition (ASR) requires enormous amounts of voice data.